 We believe that everyone invited to participate in AAMPLE has the potential to succeed if she or he has the determination, acts on it, and devotes full attention to the program.
 All AAMPLE students who achieve the required GPA are admitted to the J.D. program for the fall.
 There are no quotas or limits that would inhibit admission to those who achieve the performance standard.

 AAMPLE grades and subsequent admission decisions are final and not subject to appeal.
 Neither the professors nor the school's administration can, or will, change grades once they are posted except for clerical errors, such as an accidental grade entry written on the grade sheet.
 AAMPLE is offered in both on-campus and online formats.
 Participation in AAMPLE is by invitation only as the result of the decision of the NSU Law Admissions Committee upon review of the application for J.D.
 Admission.
-Students who have participated in AAMPLE previously or previously enrolled in law school will not be invited to participate in AAMPLE.
+If you previously participated in AAMPLE or you have previously enrolled in law school, an invitation to AAMPLE will not be made until a minimum of five years has passed.